sudosoph/docs/content/topic-guides/advanced config/sample-varnish-snippets/_index.md

 ---
-title: Sample Varnish Snippets
+title: Sample Varnish Cache Snippets
-description: A collection of Varnish snippets to help get your varnish proxy up and running.
+description: A collection of Varnish Cache snippets to help get your Varnish Cache proxy up and running.
 keywords: [Varnish, snippets, caching, HTTPS, blocking, Wordpress]

 ---

-## Varnish Configuration
+## Varnish Cache Configuration

-Advanced configuration is done via the Varnish Control Language file `default.vcl`.
-You can access this file by going to Repository under the Configuration menu in the left nav of Aperture and then clicking on the Varnish file.
+Advanced configuration is done via the Varnish Cache Control Language file `default.vcl`.
+You can access this file by going to Repository under the Configuration menu in the left nav of Aperture and then clicking on the Varnish Cache file.

 To help you get started, we've written some VCL snippets that cover some basic aspects of functionality for you to review.